Turkey: Hundreds arrested after PKK's execution of 13 hostages

 “You said you weren’t taking a side with the PKK and YPG.
 You are actually with them.
 You are behind them,” Erdogan said, during a televised address.

-According to a readout released by the US State Department, Secretary of State Anthony Blinken later on Monday told Turkish Foreign Minister Mevlut Cavusoglu in a first contact since he has taken office that "PKK terrorists" bear responsibility for the execution of the hostages.
+According to a readout released by the US State Department, Secretary of State Antony Blinken later on Monday told Turkish Foreign Minister Mevlut Cavusoglu in a first contact since he has taken office that "PKK terrorists" bear responsibility for the execution of the hostages.

 The PKK insurgency and Turkish operations against the group are believed to have resulted in at least 40,000 deaths since the conflict began in 1984.